mlswg/mls-architecture/draft-ietf-mls-architecture.md

 the standpoint of privacy considerations.
 In many modern messaging architectures, applications are using push notification mechanisms typically provided by OS vendors.
-This is to make sure that when messages are available at the Delivery Service (or via other mechanisms if the DS is not a central server), the recipient application on a device knows about it.
+This is to make sure that when messages are available at the DS (or via other mechanisms if the DS is not a central server), the recipient application on a device knows about it.
 Sometimes the push notification can contain the application message itself, which saves a